The Cheapest (and Best) Full Coverage Car Insurance of 2026

 Do I need full coverage insurance?

-Most drivers should consider full coverage insurance, especially if you have a newer or financed car.
+Most drivers should consider full coverage insurance, especially if you have a newer car.
+But it’s not required unless your lender says so.

 bank icon